Is Animation mentor expensive?

 Personally that money was my savings to pay the deposit for a mortgage but since I was working while doing AM I could have quickly recovered the cost of AM with my new animation job.
 Now I live in UK, I have no clue if this applies to other countries, the dollar is at it lowest level since 1982 I am told.

-After 18 month at AM and without any animation experience previously, me and the classmates who reached the upper classes, applied for jobs where we were in competition with people who had been through 4 to 5 years of university!
+After 18 month at AM and without any animation experience previously, the students who reached the upper classes, apply for jobs where we are in competition with people who had been through 4 to 5 years of university!

 Foundation course: 1 year